Kristina01111000/Drws_site/README.md

 Fix orange section, all of the columns are next to each other Put the courses in a different box, make it oblong
-For the fire picture make the color the dark orange of the candle More heading space for all of the pictures, double it Make two membership levels, one yearly, one monthly Try the burgundy on the homepage
+For the fire picture make the color the dark orange of the candle

+Make two membership levels, one yearly, one monthly

 Look into a font for the header that is thinner, same size https://growingholistically.com/dr-ws-holistic-wellness-advice/ Remove the numbers